Letterbook/Letterbook/docs/decisions/08-architecture-update-01.md

 ## Future Services

 There are some obvious categorical feature gaps that will require new services to cover.
-We have no handling for any kind of multimedia, or any kind of files whatsoever.
-We'll need file and media services; services to handle notifications; moderation services; and web and streaming.
-There's likely other things I'm forgetting at the moment.
 Which is to say, the software architecture is going to grow a lot over time.
 Hopefully a short time, at that.
+For example, we'll need
+* file and media services
+* notifications
+* moderation
+* web and streaming
+* likely other things I'm forgetting at the moment

 ## Discussion